Three-Wave Mixing Element with Quantum Paraelectric Materials: A Degenerate Parametric Amplifier

 To analyze our circuit as a degenerate parametric amplifier, we consider the reflection of a weak signal tone while the capacitor is charge pumped as previously discussed.
-For simplicity, we consider a single-port implementation of our amplifier (Fig.~\ref{fig:gain}a).
 Following an input-output formalism applied to $H_\mathrm{driven}$ (Eq.~\ref{eq:Hamiltonian_nonzero_bias}), the circuit reflection coefficient is ~\cite{gardiner:1985,parker:2022},